amrs96/open62541_Validation/planning/backlog/productbacklog.md

     - filter selected events by condition specified in the whereClause (See permitted operands)
     - Server is required to expose all its EventTypes, so a client can usefully subscribe to Events.

-3. generate Result:
+3. generate Result: (See EventFilterResult result codes)
     - selectClauseResult
       - should return null in the corresponding field, if in the response of the server there were no corresponding fields to the EventFilter
       - should return null in the corresponding field, if an error was returned
       - if a selected field is temporarily unavailable, there should be a status code representing that information